Ринчeн гуайн энэ зохиолыг англи хэлээр орчуулсан байна, урьд нь огт сонсоогүй уншаагүй өгүүллэг байна.

 Watching his disciple Undur Gegen recalled how the three of them used to sit down to that table to have supper in deep silence.
 Without his beloved wife who used to bring joy and light into the ger he felt lonely.
 His past life came into his memory, it seemed to him that he saw the face of the old Tibetan bishop who had welcomed him back from his journey.
 It was dark, as sandlewood, lined with deep wrinkles.
 He met him with gloating smile and opened his thin dark purple lips widely showing the yellow teeth.
 The froglike mouth grinned maliciously.
 Never before had the old Tibetan bowed so servilely and spitefully.
 The other obese Tibetan lamas of the old bishop’s suite also gloated over his misfortune.
 Only his favourite disciple bending before his teacher in a respectful bow felt sorry for him.
 Everything was clear to Undur Gegen.
 His heart was filled with compassion on her.
 When he stepped over the threshold of the large ger he immediately saw the Sutar; «Banzaragch» written on the palmtree leaves by Zanchubii, the teacher of Bogd Dzonkhopa, on the orphaned couch of the woman who had passed away.
 All formal greetings had been uttered and a few sips of tea served, Undur Gegen asked:

 -When did she die?
 Where are her remains placed?
-Putting his palms together the old Tibetan bishop answered:
+Putting his palms together the old Tibetan bishop answered:-Three days ago.

 -Where are her remains?